 The Hydro Majestic | 52-88 Great Western Highway, Medlow Bath

-For food with a view, it doesn’t get better than the Hydro Majestic.
+For food with a view, it doesn’t get better than high tea in the Blue Mountains at Hydro Majestic.
 Located on the mountain’s edge in Medlow Bath, this iconic hotel offers diners unrivalled views of the mountain range, that can be covered with a veil of mist in a matter of minutes.
 Try their sumptuous afternoon tea for a post-hike treat.
 With a standard, Asian Fusion or vegetarian option on offer, wash the warm scones with clotted cream and jam down with a glass of their finest champagne.

 Echoes Boutique Restaurant | 3 Lilianfels Avenue, Katoomba